Neats29/neats29.github.io/source/_posts/self-awareness.md

 ― C.G.
 Jung

 Combine self-awareness with mindfulness, and you have a super power.
 If you recognise an emotion as it happens, the emotion looses its grip on you.
 The next time you are wrapped up in anger, take a moment to observe the feeling.
 It’s not easy, but doing it once can be a powerful experience that will encourage you to do it again.
 Just try it next time.
 The person that communicates this best, is Sam Harris.
-Listen to this episode to learn more: [Sam Harris, Ph.D.: The transformative power of mindfulness (EP.34) - Peter Attia](https://peterattiamd.com/samharris/)
+Listen to this episode to learn more: [Sam Harris, Ph.D.: The transformative power of mindfulness (EP.34) - Peter Attia](https://peterattiamd.com/samharris/).
 Tasha also explores this in her book.

 > Strong people have a strong sense of self-worth and self-awareness; they don’t need the approval of others.”
 ― Roy T. Bennett,

-Perhaps the most powerful insight is the moment you come to the realisation that you are unique and have your own set of strengths (see internal self-awareness above).
+Perhaps the most powerful insight is the moment you come to the realisation that you are unique and have your own set of strengths.
 You can stop comparing yourself to others and carve out your own path.
 Personally, this has helped reduce my anxiety, and lessen the murmurs of self doubt and imposter syndrome.